-In October 2004, the Company completed the issue and sale, through a non-brokered private placement, of 113,938 units of the Company.
-These units were issued at a price of \$1.12 per unit for proceeds to the Company of \$127,611.
-Each unit consisted of one common share of the Company and half a warrant of the Company, each full such warrant entitling the holder to purchase one common share of the Company at a price of \$1.12 for a period of two years.
+On October 14, 2004, the Company completed a non-brokered private placement financing of 113,938 units of the Company at a price of \$1.12 per unit for gross proceeds of \$127,611.
+Each unit consists of one common share and one half common share purchase warrant.
+Each warrant entitles the holder to purchase one common share of the Company at a price of \$1.12 until October 14, 2006.
+The common shares and warrant are subject to a hold period of 12-months as agreed to by the parties, expiring on October 14, 2005 and the certificates evidencing such securities will bear a legend to that effect.

-In November 2004, the Company completed a non-brokered private placement of 53,336 units of the Company.
-These units were issued at a price of \$2.35 per unit for proceeds to the Company of \$125,340.00.
-Each unit consists of one common share of the Company and half a warrant of the Company, each full such warrant entitling the holder to purchase one common share of the Company at a price of \$2.35 for a period of two years.
+On November 8, 2004, the Company completed a non-brokered private placement of 53,336 units at a price of \$2.35 per unit for proceeds to the Company of \$125,340.
+Each unit consists of one common share of the Company and half a warrant of the Company, each full such warrant entitles the holder to purchase one common share of the Company at a price of \$2.35 until November 14, 2006.
+The common shares and warrant are subject to a hold period of 12-months as agreed to by the parties, expiring on November 8, 2005 and the certificates evidencing such securities will bear a legend to that effect.

-In addition, the Company has received proceeds in the amount of \$520,000 through the exercise of options and warrants to date.
+In addition, the Company has received proceeds in the amount of \$309,049 through the exercise of options and warrants from October 1, 2004 to date.
 Tsodilo expects to raise the amounts required to fund the Newdico project, the Gcwihaba project and corporate general and administration expenses, by way of non-brokered private placements.